The Russoniello Lab

 I am always looking for highly motivated graduate students interesting in pursuing hydrogeology research in a collaborative environment to join our lab.

-Deon, Lindsey, and Chris are headed to Utqiagvik
+Deon, Lindsey, and Chris are headed to Utqiagvik in August!

 We're headed to northernmost point in the United States to better understand how changing climate will affect permafrost, hydrology, and chemical cycling in the Arctic.